tsileo/dirtools/README.rst

 * Exclude/ignore files in a directory, using .gitignore like syntax (unix filename pattern matching).
 * Generate a hash for a directory tree in order to check if a directory has been modified.
 * Search recursively for all subidirs containing a given filename (all projects directory inside a dir).
+* Track changes in a directory over time (without duplicating it or without having direct access to it).

 .. image:: https://pypip.in/v/dirtools/badge.png
         :target: https://crate.io/packages/dirtools